Recording Your Podcast Episode in Person with Rob Ruscher

 The duo discusses the unique benefits of in-person recording.
 It offers a personal touch and fosters better engagement.
 They also touch on the importance of planning for both recording methods.
 The conversation further explores the challenges of location selection, considering factors like noise and convenience.

-The episode wraps up with insights on how live, in-person recording can help a podcast stand out.
+The episode wraps up with insights on how live in-person recording can help a podcast stand out.
 Ruscher shares his experience of creating buzz at industry events, turning the recording process into an engaging spectacle.
 This episode is a must-listen for anyone interested in the behind-the-scenes of podcasting.

-Host Profile
+Guest Profile

 Key Insights